 What is Ordinal Data?

-In statistics, ordinal data are the type of data in which the data values follow a natural order.
+In statistics, ordinal data are the type of data in which the values follow a natural order.
 One of the most notable features of ordinal data is that the differences between the data values cannot be determined or are meaningless.
 Generally, the data categories lack the width representing the equal increments of the underlying attribute.

 In some cases, the values of interval or ratio data can be grouped together to obtain the data’s characteristics.
 For example, the ranges of income are considered ordinal data while the income itself is the ratio data.